phR0ze/tech-docs/src/multimedia/cad/freecad/README.md

 2. Click the dimension buttons as desired

 ## Edit drawing title block
+Note for title block you'll need to change the template to `Arch_D_Landscap_cust.svg`

 1. Right click on drawing and choose `Toggle Frames` to ensure they are visible
 2. Now you can double click the green blocks in the title block to edit them